 Finnish opposition demands government resigns after nationalist split

 Finnish opposition parties demanded the government resign, saying on Monday its plan to stay in power after the break-up of one of its coalition partners was a cynical move that did not reflect the voters' will.
-Finland's Prime Minister Juha Sipila attends a news conference at the airport in Turku, Finland, June 13, 2017.
+The ruling center-right coalition was shaken last week after Prime Minister Juha Sipila ejected the nationalist Finns Party which had just chosen a new leader with hardline views on immigration.

 Discussions